oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2016

-- Lecture 3 with Miniature and Acceptance Test schedule online
+- Lecture 5 (Lean Software Development) online

-Last update: 2016-04-13
+Last update: 2016-04-19

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: